Average Weather in Brandon Canada

 The calmer time of year lasts for 3.4 months, from June 5 to September 16.
 The calmest day of the year is July 22, with an average hourly wind speed of 9.0 miles per hour.

 The predominant average hourly wind direction in Brandon varies throughout the year.

 The wind is most often from the north for 2.7 months, from March 8 to May 29, with a peak percentage of 31% on April 2.
 The wind is most often from the south for 5.0 days, from May 31 to June 5, with a peak percentage of 26% on June 4.
 The wind is most often from the west for 9.1 months, from June 5 to March 8, with a peak percentage of 45% on January 1.

 To characterize how pleasant the weather is in Brandon throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Brandon for general outdoor tourist activities is from late June to mid August, with a peak score in the last week of July.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Brandon for general outdoor tourist activities is from early July to mid August, with a peak score in the last week of July.